THREE DAY GUIDED SELF DRIVE / PASSENGER TOUR

 Skippers Canyon was the scene of the frenzied 1862 gold rush on the Shotover River.
 We begin by negotiating the infamous 1889 Skippers Canyon Road, literally carved into the mountain sides along the Shotover River.
 We explore the canyon and its secrets, past and present.

 From Skippers Canyon this expedition travels through to a wonderful, very private high country sheep station.
-We spend the next day exploring this 33,000 acre farm with plenty of time to soak in the views, stretch the legs, or just relax at the beautifully situated lodge.
-Leaving the sheep station, we head west and start travelling through the Kopuwai Conservation area, with stunning Central Otago vistas, varied history, magnificent rock tors and more.
+We spend the next day exploring this stunning 33,000 acre farm, its awesome tracks, and its views that need to be seen to be believed , Leaving the sheep station, we head west and start travelling through the Kopuwai Conservation area, with stunning Central Otago vistas, varied history, magnificent rock tors and more.

 With a guaranteed variety of tracks, diverse stunning scenery, local area commentary, authentic high country food and legendary experiences this expedition brings it all together.